 What I didn’t tell Jim is I had even less heard of Bo Diddley!
 He featured with Chuck and they rocked up a storm.
-“My ding-a-ling” was really big just then! (ok, that didn’t sound right, but anyway . . know waddimean. . . )
+“My ding-a-ling” was really big just then!
+OK, that didn’t sound quite right, but anyway . . knowwaddimean . .

 That was 1973.
 Recently I saw a 2014 pic of Jim on the internets.
 That’s him in the red T, wranglin’ rattlesnakes.
 Hi Jim!
 Never forgotten!
 Thought of you again when Chuck died aged 90 this year – 2017.

-In 1963, Bo Diddley starred in a UK concert tour with the Everly Brothers and Little Richard.
-The supporting act was a little up-and-coming outfit called The Rolling Stones.
+Ten years earlier, in 1963, Bo Diddley had starred in a UK concert tour with the Everly Brothers and Little Richard.
+Their supporting act was a little up-and-coming outfit called The Rolling Stones.